moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/_index.md

 ##### Scope policies through compliance frameworks

-We introduced the capability of scoping security policies allowing us to enforce policies against a specific set of projects or against projects containing a given set of compliance framework labels.
+We introduced the capability of scoping security policies allowing us to enforce policies against a specific set of projects or against projects applied a given set of compliance frameworks.
 This helped us move towards the goal of enforcing compliance through frameworks.

 ##### Multiple compliance frameworks

 Before GitLab 17.3 it was not possible to apply more than one compliance framework to a project.
-To work towards the future state of allowing users to customise standards adherence dashboard, we created the ability to add multiple compliance frameworks in GitLab 17.3.
+To work towards the future state of allowing users to customise the adherence dashboard, we created the ability to apply multiple compliance frameworks in GitLab 17.3.

 #### Goals